-It's 2017, and many brands are introducing new hawk designs to the market.
+It's 2020, and many brands are introducing new hawk designs to the market.
 I've bought a couple and I swear by some of these brands.
 Do you want to explore tomahawk reviews before buying them?
 Do you want to pick the best tactical tomahawk for personal use?
 Let's check out detailed reviews to analyze what can suit best to your needs.

-You're looking at one of the most popular pieces on the market.
+You're looking at one of the most popular tomahawks on the market.
 Just take a few swings at maybe a piece of wood and you'd know why this is a crowd favorite.

 The manufacturers got it ready for immediate work as the blade was already sharpened on arrival.
 I got the black, non-reflecting head because I'm in the wild till dark sometimes, but you can get the shiny, polished variant if it works for you.

-And why I think this is tactical?
+The question comes, is this tomahawk tactical?
 It comes with a spike that's just perfect for my excavation operations.
 The hawk didn't come with a full tang so I thought it would loosen up in a few days.
 Turns out that the two screws attaching the head to the handle does its job as I've been banging this thing around for months now.

-A patch on each side of the head makes my hammering jobs a breeze.
-I don't need another hammer!
+A patch on each side of the head will make your hammering jobs a breeze.
+You will never need another hammer!
 The blade's durable nylon sheath comes with an inbuilt belt strap, keeping the blade protected.

-What's a hawk without a great handle, right?
+What's a tomahawk without a great handle, right?
 The SOG tactical piece delivers on that.
-The glass reinforced nylon handle of the axe brings it's weight to only 24 ounces and 15.75 inches in length, giving it a good swing.
+The glass-reinforced nylon handle of this tactical tomahawk brings it's weight to only 24 ounces and 15.75 inches in length, giving it a good swing.
 The handle comes with a few serrations though it's a bit slippery.
 I wrapped a little rubber on it, didn't take more than five minutes, and since then it's had the best grip in the world.
 And a lightweight hawk should have a fragile handle, right?
 Well, the F01 is an exception to that rule.
-It's taken a lot of beatings from different metal surfaces and still proven to be good value for my money.
+It's taken a lot of beatings from different metal surfaces and still proven to be a good value for my money.

-When you discover that this axe was designed in the US by Ross Kommer, you'd know why it's one of the most sought-after pieces.
+When you discover that this tomahawk was designed in the US by Ross Kommer, you'd know why it's one of the most sought-after tactical tomahawks.

-It's sword grade blade made of forged 1055 steel is 2.75 inches in length.
-This is my go to device when I need to break through glass, split kindling and do a few other camp chores.
-It didn't come razor sharp out of the box but it didn't take up to an hour for my ceramic rod sharpener to fix things.
+Its sword grade cutting edge made of forged 1055 steel is 2.75 inches in length. the browning shock n can be your go-to tomahawk when you need to break through glass, split kindling, and do a few other camp chores.
+It is not razor sharp out of the box but it will hardly take up to an hour on your ceramic rod sharpener to fix things.

-The curved penetration spike adds to the sturdy nature of the axe.
-You need a hole in hardened surfaces?
-The spike to the rescue.
+The curved penetration spike adds to the sturdy nature of this tactical tomahawk from Browning.
+Do you need a hole in hardened surfaces?
+The spike comes to the rescue.
 It's molded polymer sheath with Tek-Lok belt clip easily adjusts for belt loop width.
-Feel free to practice drawing and resheathing this axe so you don't get injured out there in the field.
+Feel free to practice drawing and resheathing this tomahawk so you don't get injured out there in the field.

-The hawk is quite a heavy one, but this extra weight feeds more power to each swing so you can get more work done in half the time.
+The tactical tomahawk is quite a heavy one, but this extra weight feeds more power to each swing so you can get more work done in half the time.
 No surprises here as it's a full tang hatchet.
 Some people say it's smaller but hey, were you expecting a battle axe?
-Its size seems okay for me as it's okay to carry on your belt or if you're like me, it'd fit just perfectly in your backpack.
+Its size seems okay as it's perfect to carry on your belt or if you're like me, it'd fit just perfectly in your backpack.

-It has such a simple all-black design that's perfect for my night time activities.
-It's definitely not a throwing hawk as it's on the heavy side, but if you want to smash through things, this is your baby.
+It has a simple all-black design that's perfect for night time activities.
+However, you cannot use it as a throwing hawk as it's on the heavy side, but if you want to smash through things, this is the tool to go for.

 This full tang axe made with 1070 high carbon steel has a blade length of 3.9 inches.
 I was worried about the blade's resistance to corrosion cause I'm working under the rain at times, but I noticed a protective coating on the blade like some kind of stainless steel that keeps it in check.

-The blade's sharp out of the box, I've been using mine for seven months now and apart from the weekly oiling I do, I haven't needed to resharpen the blade on this incredible tomahawk from Smith & Wesson.
+The blade is sharp out of the box on this tomahawk.
+Even after seven months of usage now and apart from the weekly oiling I do, I haven't needed to resharpen the blade on this incredible tomahawk from Smith & Wesson.
 If you need your blade sharper anyway, a few minutes with a ceramic rod would do.

-And I've seen very few spikes better than that the SW671 sports.
-These spikes on one of the best tactical tomahawks can penetrate block, aluminum, steel and many other tough metals.
+And there are very few spikes better than that of the SW671 sports.
+These spikes on one of the best tactical tomahawks can penetrate block, aluminum, steel, and many other tough metals.
 The hawk's black nylon sheath comes with a belt loop and 3 snaps for easy tool removal.
-I haven't seen much need for the loop though cause with the size and weight of this axe, my hips would be under intense pressure.
-If I'm carrying it for long periods, the axe fits perfectly in my bag.
+However, you would not see much need for the loop as with the size and weight of this axe, your hips would be under intense pressure.
+If you're carrying it for long periods, the tactical tomahawk can fit perfectly in your bag.

-The SW671's comes with a 10 inch steel handle that moves the overall length of the hatchet to 15.9 inches.
-The Kraton scales on the handle provide a firm grip even when wet, and it doesn't give the slippery feel I get with others when I'm on gloves.
+The SW671's comes with a 10-inch steel handle that moves the overall length of the hatchet to 15.9 inches.
+The Kraton scales on the handle provide a firm grip even when wet, and it doesn't give the slippery feel you might get with others when on gloves.

-Setting your eyes on this axe, you'd know it comes with lots of "rage."
+Setting your eyes on this tactical steel tool, you'd know it comes with lots of "rage."
 It's going for the kill.
 It needs something to destroy!
-I'm always faced with doors that just won't come out and walls that seem impenetrable.
+You may often encounter doors that just won't come out and walls that seem impenetrable.
 But err... that will be history once you get one of the best tactical tomahawks, the Gerber Downrange Tomahawk (DRT).

-It has a 3.5 inch blade edge made with 420HC stainless steel with black cerakote finish.
-The blade's beard provides support for me when I'm climbing up difficult terrains.
-It's not all that sharp out of the box.
-So, do get a sharpener if you want a more refined edge.
+Gerber downrange has a 3.5-inch blade edge made with 420HC stainless steel with black cerakote finish.
+The blade's beard provides support while climbing difficult terrains.
+The steel head is not all that sharp out of the box.
+So, do get a sharpener if you want a more refined edge on this tool.

-The kydex sheath's design is well worth the money, nothing fancy but it sticks to my backpack.
-Two bands within the sheath keep the axe in place.
+The kydex sheath's design is well worth the money.
+This tactical tomahawk is nothing fancy but it will stick to your backpack.
+Two bands within the sheath keep the steel tomahawk in place.
 I also use two other fasteners to attach the DRT to my body.
-The hawk has a desert tan G-10 scaled handle that brings the DRT to about 19.7 inches in length.
-The notches on the top and bottom portions of the handle improve my grip.
+The steel tomahawk has a desert tan G-10 scaled handle that brings the DRT to about 19.7 inches in length.
+The notches on the top and bottom portions of the handle help to improve the grip.
 The bottom portion has these notches on its front and back surfaces while the upper portion of the handle has them only in front.
-I've never been afraid using the DRT even without gloves as there are four grooves that give my hand a nice placement inside the handle.
+You can use the DRT even without gloves as there are four grooves that will give your hand a nice placement inside the handle.